P. Jackson Darlington Jr.: Biography

 Following his return from the expedition, Darlington was made the MCZ's assistant curator of insects from 1932 to 1940, from 1940 to 1951 the Henry Clinton Fall Curator of Coleoptera, and from 1951 until his retirement in 1971 the Curator of Insects.
 He was also at Harvard University from 1962 until his retirement in 1971 the Alexander Agassiz Professor of Zoology.

-Upon the entry of the United States into WW II, Darlington enlisted as a Sanitary Corps entomologist with the rank of first lieutenant in the United States Army Medical Service Corps.
+Upon the entry of the United States into World War II, Darlington enlisted as a Sanitary Corps entomologist with the rank of first lieutenant in the United States Army Medical Service Corps.
 He served in the Sixth United States Army during Operation Cartwheel and subsequent campaigns before retiring as a major in April 1944.
 Before he departed from New Guinea, he was able to collect many specimens of ground beetles and other insects.

-In 1942 Darlington married Elizabeth Koch, who later accompanied on many of his field expeditions.
+In 1942, Darlington married Elizabeth Koch, who later accompanied on many of his field expeditions.
 The couple and their son, Philip Frederick Darlington, spent eighteen months in 1956–1957 for a field study, camping from a truck in the Australian outback.